mollerse/frp-article/article.md

 being accounted for, FRP gives us a model which fits very well with these kind of domains.

-Most FRP implementations that exist are implemented for Haskell, but JavaScript is seeing a surge of new FRP liberaries.
-Reactive Extensions, while not explicitly focused on the functional parts of FRP, is also very popular these days.

 ## Practical Example

 For this practical example, we will take a closer look at Bacon.js which is a